France Castel: Acting

 In the 1970s, she began to take acting roles, starting with the television series Du Tac au Tac and Féminin pluriel.
 Her later television roles included the series Omertà and Sous un ciel variable.

 In musical theatre, she played the role of Stella Spotlight in a 1980 production of Starmania.
-In 1986, she played Marlene Dietrich in a production of Normand Mongeon and Roch Harvey's Le Phenonène M. Her subsequent musical theatre roles included Betty Bird in Michel Tremblay's Demain matin, Montréal m'attend and Janine in Marc Drouin and François Dompierre's I.
+In 1986, she played Marlene Dietrich in a production of Normand Mongeon and Roch Harvey's Le Phenonène M. Her subsequent musical theatre roles included Betty Bird in Michel Tremblay's Demain matin, Montréal m'attend, and Janine in Marc Drouin and François Dompierre's I.

 She appeared in films including An Imaginary Tale (Une histoire inventée), The Wind from Wyoming (Le vent du Wyoming), Karmina, The Countess of Baton Rouge (La Comtesse du Bâton Rouge), Heads or Tails (J'en suis!), Ice Cream, Chocolate and Other Consolations (Crème glacée, chocolat et autres consolations) and When I Will Be Gone (L'Âge de braise).
 At the 18th Genie Awards in 1997, she received two simultaneous nominations for Best Supporting Actress, for both Karmina and The Countess of Baton Rouge.

 In 1999, she played Linda in a French-language production of Death of a Salesman at Montreal's Théâtre Jean-Duceppe.

 Broadcasting career

 In the 2000s, she became a radio and television host, beginning as cohost with France Beaudoin of the daytime talk show Deux filles le matin for TVA.
 In 2005 she moved to Société Radio-Canada, the French-language arm of the Canadian Broadcasting Corporation, where she hosted the morning talk show Droit au cœur in 2005, cohosted the variety series Pour le plaisir with Michel Barrette from 2007 to 2014, and hosted a blues music program for Espace musique.

 She published an autobiography, Ici et maintenant, in 2016.

+In 2025, she was named the recipient of the Prix Guy-Mauffette for her body of work.